MacWhitehead/BasicML/README.md

 ## Installation:
 Download the program from the Releases tab and unzip it to the location of your choice.
 Run BasicML.exe from the folder.

-## Instructions:
+## Instructions on starting program:
 1. Upload the text file to the program through the 'Load' option.
+   After uploading, the 'Run' and 'Stop' options will appear.
-2. Save the test file with this name in this location: C:\Users\<username>\Source\Repos\BasicML\BasicML\bin\Debug\net8.0-windows\Test2.txt
+3. Save the test file with this name in this location: C:\Users\<username>\Source\Repos\BasicML\BasicML\bin\Debug\net8.0-windows\Test2.txt
-3. Click on either Run or Step button
+4. Click on either Run or Step button
     - Run will run the program without breakpoints unless the user toggles a breakpoint at some point.
     - Step will run the program step by step.
-User can keep pressing the step button to continue the program
+User can keep pressing the step button to continue the program.
-4. The user will see the memory contents and can add a line or delete a line if needed
+5. The user will see the memory contents and can add a line or delete a line if needed.
+    - Break will set a dot at the line and tells the program to stop at that line when running.
+This allows the user to see what is happening at that moment
+    - CPU sets the pointer for the CPU at that line to start running the program from.
+    - Add will add an extra register before the line clicked on.
+Ex: Adding on register 3 will add a new register to the spot '3', making the old register 3 to be register 4
-5. The user can also see a log that will display errors or processes during the run.
+6. The user can also see a log that will display errors or processes during the run.
+7. Click on 'Save As' to save your contents within a directory of your choice
-6. Upload a new text file to start a new program.
+8. Upload a new text file, then press 'Reload' to start a new program with the file.

+## Changing Color Scheme:
+1. Open up the BasicML program
+2. Click on the 'ColorScheme' button on the right hand side
+3. Type in a hexadecimal code for a color of your choice
+     - NOTE: The program requires you to write a '#' sign with 6 characters right after, otherwise an error comes up requiring you to input again.
+4. The program will change for the buttons and for the background color of the GUI.